pshendre1/skills-test-with-actions-1/README.md

 You can follow along as GitHub Actions runs your job by going to the **Actions** tab or by clicking "Details" in the merge box below.

-When the tests finish, you'll see a red X :x: or a green check mark :heavy_check_mark: in the merge box.
+When the tests finish, you'll see a red X :x: or a green check mark :heavycheckmark: in the merge box.
 At that point, you can access the logs for the build job and its associated steps.

-_By looking at the logs, can you identify which tests failed?_ To find it, go to one of the failed builds and scroll through the log.
+By looking at the logs, can you identify which tests failed?
+To find it, go to one of the failed builds and scroll through the log.
 Look for a section that lists all the unit tests.
 We're looking for the name of the test with an "x".

 <img alt="screenshot of a sample build log with the names of the tests blurred out" src=https://user-images.githubusercontent.com/16547949/65922013-e740a200-e3b1-11e9-8151-faf52c30201e.png width=400 />